Motion in a straight line

 It is important to note, however, that motion in a straight line may not have constant acceleration (see calculus below).

 We can draw speed-time graphs for motion in a straight line.

 Consider a vehicle attempting to break the land speed record.
 The vehicle accelerates from rest to its maximum speed of 763 mph (miles per hour).
 At time t1 the vehicle ceases to accelerate and maintains its speed of 763 mph.
 This can be seen on a speed-time graph.

 Note that time is plotted on the x-axis and speed is plotted along the y-axis.

-The gradient on a distance-time graph gives you the instantaneous measure of acceleration.
+The gradient on a speed-time graph gives you the instantaneous measure of acceleration.
 Note that acceleration is constant (a m/s/s) until time t1, then acceleration is 0.

-Similarly, the gradient on a speed-time graph gives you the instantaneous measure of acceleration.
-The total area beneath the speed-time graph gives you the total distance measured.
-(TBC)
+Similarly to above, the gradient on a distance-time graph gives you the instantaneous measure of speed.

 Calculus of Position, Velocity and Acceleration

 Velocity can be thought of as rate of change in position.
 Similarly, acceleration can be thought as rate of change in velocity.
 If position is given as a function of time, say r(t), velocity can be found be differentiating r(t).
 As a result, velocity is generally also a function of time.
 Analogously, acceleration a(t) can be found by differentiating velocity v(t).
 It follows that acceleration can be found by differentiating r(t) with respect to t twice.
 Mathematically, this can be written as

 Conversely, if velocity v(t) is given in terms of t, integrating v(t) will give an expression for r(t).
 Similarly, if acceleration a(t) is given in terms of t, integrating a(t) will give v(t).
 It follows that r(t) can be found by integrating a(t) twice.
 Mathematically: